Thriftpy/archer/docs/source/errorhandling.rst

     app.register_error_handler(BasicException, BasicErrorHandler)

-The two arguments meta and result refers to :class:`~archer.app.ApiMeta` and :class:`~archer.app.ResultMeta`.
+The two arguments meta and result refers to :class:`~archer.app.ApiMeta` and :class:`~archer.app.ApiResultMeta`.

 Whenever a BasicException occurs,Archer will catch it and call BasicErrorHandler to handle it.